FardausTaohyd/goldcard-project/README.md

-# 🪙 METALCard – Gold-Backed Digital Debit Card
+# 🪙 METALCARD – Gold and Silver-Backed Digital Debit Card

 **METALCard** is a concept fintech application that allows users to see and spend their gold holdings like cash — combining the stability of gold with the flexibility of modern digital payments.